A long time ago, I needed to do this technical test.

 You’ll see my way to resolve it without reinventing the wheel.

-As we know from physics, each station also has a power loss parameter measured in MartianWatt(MW) (number in red), that shows exactly how much power will be lost on every transfer.
+As we know from physics, each station also has a power loss parameter measured in MartianWatt(MW) (number in red), which shows exactly how much power will be lost on every transfer.

 Electricity will be transferred between two power stations if the power loss is equal to what is projected by the engineers as we want to be sure that we have a precisely planned electrical grid.
 Otherwise, the power transfer operation cannot be initiated.